 Year 2 - Candidates will continue into the second year to complete a Level 3 Extended Diploma

-The aim of this two year programme is to enable basketball and football players or elite performers to gain an understanding of the sports industry and the needs of elite athletes.
+The aim of this programme is to enable basketball and football players or elite performers to gain an understanding of the sports industry and the needs of elite athletes.
 In addition you will be able to develop your skills via training to meet your individual needs.

 Elite Performers will receive both 1-1 and group support in developing skills in nutrition and strength and conditioning.
 Elite Performers are encouraged to undertake coaching qualifications through their outside NGB.
 Elite performers could be current European or GB ranked players or those who have reached above a county standard.
 Sports could be broad and varied but may include Hockey, Athletics, Water Sports, Extreme Sports, Motorsport as examples.
 Other minority sports are also considered that may not be as traditionally known but where national or international competition exists.

 Students whose aim it is to be employed in the Sport and Training environment as well as those being ‘elite’ performers in their sport.
 This qualification is equivalent to 3 A Levels and prepares students to go on to higher education or into the workplace.
 This qualification is aimed towards basketball and football players who are playing at a competitive level i.e National League or representing their school/college team.

 Basketball players will have an opportunity to gain Level 1 and 2 coaching qualifications as part of their course (additional fees apply), as well as receiving additional coaching from a Level 3 National League coach and linking with Arden Griffins, Coventry Tornados and Aylesford Hawks Basketball Teams.